LesQuatrePlannificateurs/PlannerProject-Spring/README.md

 # PlannerProject-Spring
-Spring repository of the Planner project, development branch.
+Spring repository of the Planner project, branch development.